TDesktop-x64/tdesktop/README.md

 ~~Cause official Telegram Desktop do not provide Windows 64bit build, so [Project TDesktop x64](https://github.com/TDesktop-x64) is aimed at provide Windows native x64 build(with few enhancements) to everybody.~~

 ## Roadmap
 No Roadmap?
 Yes.
+Provide a smooth and full functioning application of telegram on your computer.

 ## [Features](features.md)